junxit/us-congress-bills-116/bill.md

       >       - **(i)** ensure that the national governing bodies and the corporation implement and follow the policies and procedures developed by the Center to prevent and promptly report instances of abuse of amateur athletes, including emotional, physical, and sexual abuse; and
       >       - **(ii)** establish mechanisms that allow for the reporting and investigation of alleged violations of such policies and procedures;
       >     - **(G)** publish and maintain a publicly accessible internet website that contains a comprehensive list of adults who are barred by the Center; and
-      >     - **(H)** ensure that any action taken by the Center against an individual under the jurisdiction of the Center, including an investigation, the imposition of sanctions, and any other disciplinary action, is carried out in a manner than provides procedural due process to the individual, including, at a minimum—
+      >     - **(H)** ensure that any action taken by the Center against an individual under the jurisdiction of the Center, including an investigation, the imposition of sanctions, and any other disciplinary action, is carried out in a manner that provides procedural due process to the individual, including, at a minimum—
       >       - **(i)** the provision of written notice of the allegations against the individual;
       >       - **(ii)** a right to be represented by counsel or other advisor;
       >       - **(iii)** an opportunity to be heard during the investigation;